While men still dominate the business world, women-owned and women-led firms are quickly growing in the United States and abroad.

 In innovation-driven countries, Chile has the most women entrepreneurs, at 32.4%.
 For some perspective, America is third at 16.6%.

-According to global women entrepreneurs statistics show that there are about 252 million female entrepreneurs in the world.
+According to global statistics, there are about 252 million female entrepreneurs in the world.

 These women own and operate 153 established and successful businesses.
 This comes from data conducted across 59 countries.